-MASTER OF MANAGEMENT SCIENCES DEGREE IN ADMINISTRA-TION AND INFORMATION MANAGEMENT
+MASTER OF MANAGEMENT SCIENCES DEGREE IN ADMINISTRATION AND INFORMATION MANAGEMENT

 This is a thesis based qualification.
-Entrance into this qualification is a B. Tech: Office Management and Technology or Commercial Administration or equivalent, at the discretion of the programme.

-Students with a Bachelor's Degree in Technology Office Management and Technology or Commercial Administration or Business Administration may gain entrance to Master in Management Sciences Degree in Administration and Information Management provided that a minimum of 60 % is obtained in Research Methodology (if the student completed a B. Tech after 2016).
-The candidates have to apply for a conferment of status via the Faculty Board/faculty Executive Committee/Faculty Research Committee or Executive Dean for approval.
-The above rule will apply until B. Tech degree is phased out and the new HEQSF qualification is implemented, that is, postgraduate diploma: Business and Information Management (HEQSF 8).
+Entrance into this qualification is a B: Tech: Office Management and Technology or Commercial Administration or Business Administration or equivalent, at the discretion of the programme.
+Students with Bachelor's Degree in Technology in Office Management and Technology or Commercial Administration or Business Administration may gain entrance to Master in Management Sciences in Administration and Information Management.
+The candidates have to apply for a conferment of status via the Faculty Board/Faculty Executive Committee/Faculty Research Committee or Executive Dean for Approval.
+The above rule will apply until B-Tech degree is phase out and the new HEQSF qualification is implemented, that is, postgraduate diploma: Business and Information Management (HEQSF 8).
+See Rules G24 and G26 in the Rule Book for Students and the Postgraduate Handbook.